briansunter/graph/site/content/pages/newsletter/issue-14.md

 ![Screenshot 2023-09-09 at 4.58.38 PM.png](/assets/Screenshot_2023-09-09_at_4.58.38_PM_1695860029294_0.png)

-Subjectively, the groupings seem better and make more sense for the 3D view than 2D.
-Turning the embeddings into 3D points, rather than 2D preserves much more information about their relationships.

 The 3D space allows for more fluid categorizations, enabling articles to exist "between groups."
 For example, the "Philosophy of Science" article is placed between a cluster of articles on science and a cluster of articles on philosophy.

+Subjectively, the groupings seem better and make more sense for the 3D view than 2D.
+Turning the embeddings into 3D points, rather than 2D preserves much more information about their relationships and creates better groupings

 ![1krotation-autoplay](/assets/output.mp4)